-Our suggestions is to start with a budget and then look at (in this order) the cost of:
+Our suggestion is to start with a budget and then look at (in this order) the cost of:

 We have compiled a list of cycling hotels to make your selection easier.
-To date we have covered the Pyrenees, French Alps, Alpes Maritimes, Jura, Luberon and Provence areas.
+To date, we have covered the Pyrenees, French Alps, Alpes Maritimes, Jura, Luberon, Bordeaux, and Provence areas.
 We are adding new areas regularly.